Liturgy as Source of Life

 Extraordinary Ministers of Holy Communion, or EMHC, assist the celebrant with the distribution of the Eucharist during Mass and Eucharistic celebrations as well as bring the Holy Eucharist to the sick.

-Greeters/Ushers help build an atmosphere of hospitality within the church, and reverently provide any assistance or specific direction to those in need prior to, during, and after the liturgy.
+Greeters/Ushers help build an atmosphere of hospitality within the church, and reverently provide any assistance or specific direction to those in need prior to, during and after the liturgy.
+This ministry is for teens and adults.

-Lectors proclaim the Word of God clearly and understandably so that all who hear may respond.
+Lectors proclaim the Word of God effectively, clearly and understandably so that all who hear may respond.

-The members of this ministry help with assembling worship aides, formation packets, and mail-outs, as well as provide assistance during Holy Week and Christmas week.
+The members of this ministry help with printing of formation packets, preparation of the church for weekend Masses, as well as provide assistance during Holy Week and Christmas.

 Mass Coordinators are the contact person for EMHC’s by Mass.